yzhou12/CAR-network-AB-test/README.md

 Code for paper "Cluster-Adaptive Network A/B Testing: FromRandomization to Estimation".

-Please make sure you have installed the requried R packages.
+Please install the R packages: igraph, Matrix, dplyr.

 The reald data "Reality Mining Network Graph" is available at http://networkrepository.com/index.php.